Nithin Kumar Reddy Jun 18, 2026

 6. Team Leader and Talent Developer

-Finance Managers are responsible for maintaining financial records, managing budgets, and analysing financial data using advanced financial analysis tools, to support sound decision-making across the organisation.
-If you are looking to start a career in finance, a detailed understanding of these responsibilities is essential.
-The following is the list of major responsibilities of a finance manager.
+Finance Managers are responsible for maintaining financial records, managing budgets, and analysing financial data to support sound decision-making across the organisation.
+The major responsibilities are:

 1. Financial Analysis and Forecasting